Types of Degrees Audiovisual Communications Majors Are Getting

 |Hispanic or Latino||248|

-Audiovisual appeals to people across the globe.
+Students from other countries are interested in Audiovisual, too.
 About 1.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea